martinvium/homelab-devops/PODMAN.QUADLET.md

 # Quadlet

-NOTE: Using [Pod] (--pod with podlet) requires podman 5.x which is not part of Ubuntu LTS at time of writing.

 Automatically start podman pod during system (re)boot.

+NOTE: Using [Pod] (--pod with podlet) requires podman 5.x which is not part of Ubuntu LTS at time of writing (available in 24.10+).

 Link container file to user specific config dir: